whats-good/uniform-graphql/README.md

 ### End-to-End Type Safety

-On a GraphQL backend, the most common tasks are:
+While building a GraphQL api, the most common tasks are:

 - Creating GraphQL types
 - Composing said GraphQL types to create more complex types